deeplearningmethods/diffusion_model/README.md

 ## Repository Structure

-- `code/`: Contains the implementation of the diffusion models discussed in the paper.
+- `code/`: It contains the implementation of the diffusion models discussed in the paper.
 Use the file 'main.py' to train the Unet and generate new samples.
 - `results/`: Results obtained from experiments conducted in the paper.
+- 'images/': It contains the images empoyed in the paper and the code needed to generate them.

 ## How to Use